 The Declaration Doesn’t Finish the Work, It Begins the Work

 The story of the Declaration of Independence reflects what I believe guiding principles are really about.
 The founding leaders of this nation decided they wanted this country to be free and they made a declaration.
 But the day the declaration was signed did not mean they were free.
 For the next several years they had to fight for their freedom daily.
 They won some battles and they lost some battles but ultimately the war was won because they stayed at the task and didn’t give up.
 Just like they did, we will have to fight for our guiding principles until they become our way of life.
-There will be successes and there will be setbacks but we can become who we desire to be if we don’t give up.
+There will be successes and their will be setbacks but we can become who we desire to be if we don’t give up.

 It is going to take everything we have to live into our guiding principles, and we are going to have to wake to up daily and fight for them.
 We can declare things all day long, but if we don’t do anything to make changes, nothing will be different.
 We must practice living out our guiding principles daily so that they finally become just part of who we are.